kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 proof-of-stake systems levy procedural penalties against participants proffering transactions the network refuses to honor, in the form of reduced credits or privileges tracked within the network itself.
-Rather than requiring participants to spend real-world assets, like computing power, to buy executive officer raffle tickets, proof-of-stake systems hand out raffle tickets, votes, or other powers to all, and punish their ill use after the fact, by a reduction in further right to participate.
+Rather than requiring participants to spend real-world assets, like computing power, to buy executive office raffle tickets, proof-of-stake systems hand out raffle tickets, votes, or other powers to all, and punish their ill use after the fact, by a reduction in further right to participate.
 If those involved value ongoing participation on equal footing, therein lies their incentive to play straight.
 The effect is much like party discipline or adherence to rules of order at a meeting.

 Proof-of-stake systems have proven plenty capable in many specific applications, especially within organizations that hold other levers